mDIS inside Docker - Part 1

 Related Pages

-mDIS inside Docker - Part 2 of this guide, focus on implementation
+mDIS inside Docker - Part 2 of this guide, focused on implementation

 Native Installation on Linux